cgreenhalgh/ost-kiosk-manager/mirage_server/DESIGN.md

 - an internal name (ID)
 - a title
-- a version / subtitle
+- an author version / subtitle
 - a last modified date/time
+- a (general) visibility, e.g. hidden or public
 - some content items...

 `/user/group:EMAIL,GROUPNAME`

 A content item (=> entry) has

+- a local (opaque) ID
+- a global (atom) ID
 - a file url
 - a title
 - a summary
 - an icon URL
+- an author version / subtitle
 - a file mime type
 - a browser visibility, e.g. hidden or not
 - a (possibly empty) list of required device (types)